-Erin Smith is the co-founder and Executive Director/CEO of Family Violence Appellate Project, the only organization in California dedicated to appealing cases on behalf of domestic violence survivors and their children.
-Erin has led the organization from its inception in 2012 to its current status as an established statewide legal services provider, with a staff of 9 and budget of over $1,100,000.
-Erin has spent more than 16 years working on behalf of domestic violence survivors, as appellate advocate, trial lawyer, legislative and policy advocate, and community partner, actively participating in domestic violence-related speaking engagements, committees, and community activities.
-From 2006-2012, Erin acted as lead counsel in a case representing an incarcerated survivor of domestic violence before the parole board and in a challenge to her criminal conviction with a habeas corpus petition under California Penal Code section 1473.5.
+Erin Smith is the co-founder and Executive Director/CEO of Family Violence Appellate Project, the only organization in California and Washington State dedicated to appealing cases on behalf of domestic violence survivors and their children.
+Erin has led the organization since its inception in 2012 to its current status as an established statewide legal services provider with an impactful appellate practice in two states.
+Erin has spent 20 years working on behalf of domestic violence survivors, as appellate advocate, trial lawyer, legislative and policy advocate, and community partner, actively participating in domestic violence-related speaking engagements, committees, and community activities.
+From 2006-2012, Erin acted as lead counsel representing an incarcerated survivor of domestic violence in a challenge to her criminal conviction with a habeas corpus petition.
 Erin successfully secured the client’s release from prison after more than 27 years of incarceration.
 (Read more here, and below.)

 Previously, Erin was an associate at Covington & Burling LLP in San Francisco, where her practice focused on complex civil litigation in federal and state courts, as well as in arbitral tribunals.
 In 2008, she received the Pro Bono Lawyer of the Year award for her representation of a survivor of domestic violence.
 Erin also was Of Counsel at Hoge, Fenton, Jones & Appel in San Jose, where she practiced family law and civil litigation.
 In 2011, Erin successfully briefed and argued a family law case before the California Court of Appeal after a victory at trial, obtaining a unanimous published decision affirming the trial court’s award of a substantial amount of child support to a mother of four children.